Tag Archives: Jocelyn Mathiasen

 What’s up with the so-called “visioning workshop” the Mayor & Council have set for next Thursday, June 27, from 7 to 9 pm, at Borough Hall, 54 Fairmount Avenue?

-They’re testing public support for a plan to build ASAP 500 more apartments on River Road, near the 245-apartment Ivy project at the corner of River and Watchung.
+They’re testing public support for a plan to build 500 more rental apartments on River Road, near the 245-unit Ivy project at the corner of River and Watchung.

 To achieve that, they would offer developers a 30-year property tax break, prompting them to build even if the market is weak, and forcing us taxpayers to assume the risk that the rents won’t keep up with rising municipal costs.

 The alternative is for the Borough Council to wait and see if the River Road property owners choose to build more apartments without a tax break.
-Under current zoning, they could conceivably build 700 new flats there tomorrow.

-Risky?
-No. Left to their own devices the property owners won’t build any more apartments on River Road anytime soon.
+But, left to their own devices, property owners may not build any more apartments on River Road anytime soon.
 Not unless, until, and to the extent they (and their lenders) think they can get rents high enough to pay regular property taxes and still make a nice profit.

-That probably won’t happen for many years – if ever – given current interest rates and the growing glut of luxury apartment buildings in the Chatham area.
+That may not happen for many years – if ever – given current interest rates,.the 245-unit Ivy project sitting half empty next door and big apartment buildings springing up all over the state.

 (Either way, any new apartments will be at least 15% -20% affordable, and – contrary to what overdevelopment advocates would have you believe – the developer certainly won’t give the Borough a riverside park – or anything else – for “free.”)